Revival Lê dynasty: History

+Naming conventions of emperors

 Military

 The stalemate between the Trịnh and the Nguyễn lords that began at the end of the 17th century did not, however, mark the beginning of a period of peace and prosperity.
 Instead the decades of continual warfare between the two families had left the ruists and peasantry in a weakened state, the victim of taxes levied to support the courts and their military adventures.
 Having to meet their tax obligations had forced many peasants off the land and facilitated the acquisition of large tracts by a few wealthy landowners, nobles, and scholar—officials.
 Because scholar—officials were exempted from having to pay a land tax, the more land they acquired, the greater was the burden that fell on those peasants who had been able to retain their land.
 In addition, the peasantry faced new taxes on staple items such as charcoal, salt, silk, and cinnamon, and on commercial activities such as fishing and mining.
 The disparate condition of the economy led to neglect of the extensive network of irrigation systems as well.

 As they fell into disrepair, disastrous flooding and famine resulted, unleashing great numbers of starving and landless people to wander aimlessly about the countryside.
 The widespread suffering in both north and south led to numerous peasant revolts between 1730 and 1770.
 Although the uprisings took place throughout the country, they were essentially local phenomena, breaking out spontaneously from similar local causes.
 The occasional coordination between and among local movements did not result in any national organization or leadership.
 Moreover, most of the uprisings were conservative, in that the leaders supported the restoration of the Lê dynasty.
 They did, however, put forward demands for land reform, more equitable taxes, and rice for all.
 Landless peasants accounted for most of the initial support for the various rebellions, but they were often joined later by craftsmen, fishermen, miners, and traders, who had been taxed out of their occupations.
 Some of these movements enjoyed limited success for a short time, but it was not until 1771 that any of the peasant revolts had a lasting national impact.